An Effective Skin Cancer Treatment in the Bryn Mawr, Main Line, and Newtown Square Areas

-Mohs micrographic surgery is an outpatient surgical procedure that removes skin cancers under local anesthesia.
-Mohs uses a very precise technique in which small layers of skin are removed and examined under a microscope until the samples indicate that the skin cancer has been completely removed.
+Mohs micrographic surgery is an outpatient surgical procedure that removes skin cancer cells with the targeted area given local anesthesia.
+Mohs uses a very precise technique in which small layers of skin are removed and examined under a microscope.
+If there are no cancer cells visible, on any edge of the sample—known as the margins—then the process stops.
 If more cancer cells are seen under the microscope after the first skin layer or "level" has been removed, another skin layer is removed and examined.
-Each "level" is removed until all skin samples are clear and no additional levels need to be taken.
+Each "level" is removed until all of the margins in a skin sample are cleared of cancer and no additional levels need to be taken.

-By removing only tissue where cancer is known to be present, the technique combines a very high cure rate while ensuring that the maximum amount of healthy tissue remains intact.
-Once the cancer has been entirely removed, the skin defect is surgically repaired.
+By removing only tissue where cancer is present, the technique combines a very high cure rate with assurance that the maximum possible amount of healthy tissue will remain intact.
+Once the cancer has been entirely removed, the skin defect will be surgically repaired.

 In order for Mohs surgery to be approved by your insurance company, specific criteria must be met.
-For example, the location of the cancer, its size, and previous therapies are all considered.
+For example, the location of the cancer, its type and size, its microscopic characteristics, and previous therapies are all considered.

 While Mohs surgery remains an incredibly effective treatment for skin cancer, prevention remains the best strategy for reducing risk.
 Always wear sunscreen, a hat, sunglasses, and UV-protective clothing when outdoors in order to minimize exposure to ultraviolet radiation, which is the most important risk factor for the development of skin cancer.

 Early detection is the most important factor in the successful treatment of skin cancer.
 Schedule regular check-ups with a dermatologist who can thoroughly examine your skin and perform biopsies if any suspicious lesions are identified.
 The earlier a skin cancer is found, the better the cure rate.